throneless-tech/bitpart-dashboard/README.md

 Run `npx auth secret` to create a random value for Auth.js.
 See [their docs](https://authjs.dev/getting-started/installation?framework=next-js) for more info.

 ### Attach the databse
-This project uses [Prisma](https://www.prisma.io) ORM to connect to a PostgreSQL database.
+This project uses [Prisma ORM](https://www.prisma.io/docs/orm/overview/databases/postgresql) to connect to a PostgreSQL database.
 You must have a Postgres database running.
-See the [Postgres website](https://www.postgresql.org/) for more information.
+See the [Postgres website](https://www.postgresql.org/) for more information on starting a PostgreSQL server.

 Add the url to the database as your `DATABASE_URL` in your `.env` file.

+Run `prisma migrate dev` in development or `prisma migrate deploy` in production to apply the migrations.

 If you would like to seed the database, run `npx prisma db seed` in your terminal.